txt/sin21/docs/hw3.md

 ## Hw3
 Your task:

-- Exxtend your csv reader from last week
+- Extend your csv reader from last week
 - Create  a `Sample` class
   - Sample = rows,cols where columns summarize data in rows.